United Parks as One presents

 Music, Art & Cultural Expression

-Colorful steel sculptures welcome visitors to each of the five entrances to Nat Turner Park, serving as visual keys to the major musical genres that chronicle the African-American experience.
-A vibrant tile mosaic installed at the park’s amphitheater addresses the overall theme by incorporating musical instruments, the names of musicians, and references to Newark’s musical history.
+Colorful steel sculptures welcome visitors at each of the five entrances to Nat Turner Park, serving as visual markers for the major musical genres that chronicle the African-American experience.
+In addition, a vibrant tile mosaic at the park’s amphitheater reflects the overall theme.
+For example, it incorporates musical instruments, the names of musicians, and references to Newark’s musical history.

 This narrated video tour of the installation traces the evolution of the musical genres depicted and explores the features of the sculptures and mosaic.